-1 A simulation radius of1 Km was assumed.

 Interference from LP-AMI to MBANSs

-A worst-case scenario is considered in which LP-AMI and MBANSs are used simultaneously on the same user (patient) and in the same part of the body.
-The scenario is depicted in .
+Similarly to Section 6.1.1.2, a worst-case scenario is considered in which LP-AMI and MBANSs are used simultaneously on the same user (patient) and in the same part of the body.
+The scenario is depicted in Figure 43.

-The parameters of the MBANS wearable transmitter and the LP-AMI receiver are identical to those in (mode 2), except for the interfering path, which is FSL with an offset -27.04 dB.
-The resulting interference probability for 3 cm distance between the MBANS and the LP-AMI device is 3.4%.
+The parameters of the MBANS wearable transmitter and the LP-AMI receiver are identical to those in Table 68, except for the interfering path, which is FSL with an offset -27.04 dB, and the MBANS-LP-AMI separation distance, which is 3 cm.
+The resulting interference probability is 3.4%.
+For the turbo mode, when LP-AMI uses 3 MHz bandwidth, the interference probability is 5.7 %.